abhriyaroy/WallR2.0/README.md

   </p>

   ### Presentation Layer
-  - MVP (Model View Presenter) is suitable for the presentation layer.
+  - `MVP (Model View Presenter)` is suitable for the presentation layer.
-  - Views are dumb and implement Passive View pattern.
+  - `Views` are dumb and implement `Passive View pattern`.
 It is a set of interfaces that could be implemented by any Android view, such      as Activities, Fragments, Adapters or Custom Views.
-  - Presenter serve as a middleman between views (abstractions over Android specific components) and the business logic (interactors/Use     Cases).
+  - `Presenter` serve as a middleman between views (abstractions over Android specific components) and the business logic (interactors/Use     Cases).
 They handle user interactions, invoke appropriate business logic and send the data to the UI for rendering.
-  - Presenter does not depend on Android classes hence improves testability.
+  - `Presenter` does not depend on Android classes hence improves testability.

   ### Domain Layer
-  - A simple example of Use Case would be “Fetch new wallpapers”.
+  - A simple example of `Use Case` would be "Fetch new wallpapers".
 Each Use Case is a reusable component that executes a specific           business logic.
 It fetches the data from a repository, executes the business logic and returns the result to the presenter.

   ### Data Layer (Database & API)
-  - Repository Pattern is responsible to create an abstraction of the data sources from which the Use Cases get the data to act upon.
+  - `Repository Pattern` is responsible to create an abstraction of the data sources from which the Use Cases get the data to act upon.
   - Business logic shouldn’t know where the data comes from.

  ## Dependency Injection